 Smudge Spaces/Objects.
 It is recommended to regularly sage your space and frequently used items to keep their energy positive and vibrations high.
 To do so, slowly wave the burning smudge throughout your space, drawing attention to corners where energy often gets stuck or any areas that feel heavy or dark.

 Smudging People.
 Sage can be passed through a person’s energy field, or aura, to clear negative energy.
 This is helpful after an argument, a night out or to lighten a depressed mood.
 To smudge, wave the smudge in soft, elliptical motions from the bottom of their feet to the top of their head, including legs, along each arm, under each armpit and entire torso.
 Have them stand on their tiptoes or lift each foot so you can pass the smudge underneath for clearing.
 With the sage still lit, go around their back and smudge the head, neck, torso, and arms using the same format.
 You can also sage yourself in the same way.
 Allow the power of the plant to guide you.

 Store Your Sage.
 Sage should be stored in a clean, dry space.
-Some Native Americans believe storing sage in a drawer above waist height honors the sacred energy of the plant, helping it maintain a purified, elevated vibration which makes its cleansing properties more powerful.
-Truly, there are no rules to spiritual practices.
+Some Native Americans believe storing sage in a drawer above waist height honors the sacred energy of the plant, helping it maintain a purified, elevated vibration which makes it's cleansing properties more powerful.
+Truly, there are no rules for spiritual practices.
 It is whatever feels best to you!

-Regardless of how and where you sage, your purity of intent is the most important factor.
+Regardless of how and where your sage, your purity of intent is the most important factor.
 With regular practice, smudging can be a powerful tool for spiritual grounding, healing, and rejuvenation.
-It can also have a dramatic increase in your mood, attitude, and productivity, in creating a clean, scared home or work environment.
+It can also have a dramatic increase in your mood, attitude, and productivity, in creating a clean, scared home, or work environment.